rgoubet/ivql/README.md

 iVQL: Interactive VQL prompt
 ============================

 `iVQL` is an interactive VQL prompt similar to common command-line SQL clients.
-It supports auto-completion, syntax highlighting, history between sessions, results display in a tabular format and export to CSV and raw JSON.
+It supports auto-completion, syntax highlighting, history between sessions, results display in a tabular format and export to CSV, Excel and raw JSON.

 Tabular display and CSV export automatically flatten data structures from nested queries.